 I find the kitchen is the our main money spending source as it is where we gather, eat and socialize.
 But there are other places in the home where you can save money too.

-Great ways to save money around the house.
+Great money saving tips for around the house

 The laundry room is the first place that comes to mind.
 To save money here try washing in cold water and hanging your clothes to dry.
 Invest in a good detergent or DIY your own.